10 Secrets to a Successful Low Maintenance Garden

 2. Create paths and seating areas with stone pavers

-Paths and seating areas that have soft, simple lines and are big and wide can make them easy to care for.
-You can make them even easier to maintain by creating them with porcelain or stone pavers.
+One way you can reduce the maintenance hours required to look after your paths and seating is by making the paths wide and big with soft and simple lines, built from structural porcelain pavers or natural stone pavers.
 This way, you can keep these areas of your garden weed-free and all you need to do is hose them down or brush away fallen leaves and debris when required.

 3. Sprinkle compost on your garden beds

-Feeding the soil in your garden beds with compost (mulch, compost tea) helps release the nutrients your plants need to thrive, keeping them alive and healthy for longer.
-Applying a layer of 5-10 cm of mulch to your garden beds twice a year will conserve moisture, suppress weeds, and balance temperature shifts.
-This way, your garden will only need minor watering, feeding, and weeding.
-As for compost tea, you can spray an aerobically brewed tea on poor soil to improve its texture and tilth quickly.
+Simple ways you can keep your garden thriving is by feeding the soil in your garden beds with compost, mulch or compost tea.
+Compost provides your plants with vital nutrients to keep them thriving, alive and healthy.
+You can also conserve the moisture in your garden bed, suppress weeds from growing and balance the shifts in temperature by applying a 5-10cm layer of mulch to your garden, twice a year.
+This way, your garden will only need minor watering, feeding, and weeding to keep it looking beautiful and nourished.
+As for compost tea, you can spray an aerobically brewed tea on poor soil to efficiently improve its texture and tilth.

 4. Choose plants that suit your climate and soil